Skip to main content

 St. Tropez Self Tan Classic Bronzing Mousse

-This is another great option for a self-tanning mousse and I think most people would be happy with the results.
+This is another excellent option for a self-tanning mousse, and I think most people would be happy with the results.
 This self-tanner has a dark color guard that makes it easy to apply in an even layer.
-I showered this off after four hours—the instructions recommend waiting four to eight and I wasn’t sure what to expect color-wise, as this only comes in one shade called "Classic."
-Post-wash, I was impressed to see zero blotches around my knees, ankles, or feet—quite the feat for me.
-I’m not sure if I should toot my own horn or the product’s, but I know I was pleased with the results.
-However, I also noticed that my thighs appeared tanner than my calves.
-This could be user error or because below my knees never gets as tan as the rest of my legs (I blame 10 years of wearing shin pads to play soccer) and my base color may have differed between those two areas.
+I showered this self-tanner off after four hours—the instructions recommend waiting four to eight hours, and I wasn’t sure what to expect color-wise, as this only comes in one shade called "Classic."
+Post-washing, I was impressed to see zero blotches around my knees, ankles, or feet—quite the feat for me.
+I’m not sure if I should toot my own horn or the self-tanner’s, but I know I was pleased with the results.

 Pros